-Easy to set up Frog LifeCycle Sensory Bin with dyed chickpeas and felt for preschoolers and kindergartners to explore through play and learn about amphibians from tadpole to the adult frog.
+Easy to set up Frog LifeCycle Sensory bin with dyed chickpeas and felt for preschoolers and kindergartners to explore through play and learn about amphibians from a tadpole to the adult frog | Video Tutorial is Included.

 Frog LifeCycle Sensory Bin

 How to Set Up a Sensory Tray | in a Nutshell

-- TOOL that will foster concentration, fine motor control and will set your sensory play in motion.
+For children ages, two and older,offer tools that will foster concentration, fine motor control and will set your sensory play in motion.
 For example, tongs, droppers, scoops, spoons, funnel, ice cube tray, child-sized scissors, tweezers, measuring cups, recycled egg cartons, shallow bowls/cups, etc.